GoodBoye98/Master/README.md

 dType = "Water" corresponds to the line without a continent, "Std 5" is the narrower gaussian and "Std 6" is the wider gaussian.

 To plot a solution from the bifurcation diagram and run the numerical schemes for a perturbation, simply right click on a solution, this should open up a GUI for running the schemes.
-In order to do that it is requiered to compile the c++ code in "Code/main_package/C++/numerics.cpp", which depends upon the library Eigen 3.4.0 (https://eigen.tuxfamily.org/index.php?title=Main_Page)
+To do that, it is requiered to compile the c++ code in "Code/main_package/C++/numerics.cpp", which depends upon the library Eigen 3.4.0 (https://eigen.tuxfamily.org/index.php?title=Main_Page).
+The GUI gives the oppurtunity to change N, L, s, the perturbation and what t values to plot from the simulations.